 As a FERS or BRS participant, you receive matching contributions on the first 5% of pay that you contribute each pay period.

 |Your Biweekly Contribution||Automatic 1% Contribution||Agency Matching Contribution||Total Contributions|

 |5% +||1%||4%||Your % + 5%|

 The first 3% of pay that you contribute will be matched dollar-for-dollar; the next 2% will be matched at 50 cents on the dollar.
 Contributions above 5% of your pay will not be matched.
 If you stop making regular employee contributions, your matching contributions will also stop.

 Further, your Agency/Service Matching Contributions are based on the total amount of money (traditional and Roth) that you contribute each pay period.
 All agency/service contributions are deposited into your traditional balance.

 Starting in the year you turn 50, you become eligible to save even more by contributing toward the catch-up limit.

 Here’s what you should know:

-If you are a uniformed services member and enter a combat zone, your catch-up contributions must be Roth.
+If you are a uniformed services member and enter a combat zone, your contributions toward the catch-up limit must be Roth.
 (The TSP cannot accept traditional tax-exempt contributions toward the catch-up limit.)
-You also cannot make catch-up contributions from incentive pay, special pay, or bonus pay.
+You also cannot contribute toward the catch-up limit from incentive pay, special pay, or bonus pay.